rfloarea/matchbox/README.md

 2024-12-15

 - So.
 Many.
 Wrong.
 Turns.
 But very educational.
 I'm getting closer to figuring out how to search the grid for adjacent boxes with the same color, and then applying a hover effect on those elements.
 I can effectively do it to the _most_ immediate boxes, which was a difficult step for me to take.
 Now I think I need to do some recursive magic.
 We'll see!

+2024-12-16

+- I think I need to decide if I want to create box objects, whose properties I manipulate and use for game play.
+Right now, it feels like I'm trying to do something like a functional approach.
+Which I think can be done with this game.
+I'm just having a hard time sorting through the necessary steps (functional components) and their proper order.